-On my visit to Munich just before Christmas I used the pocket sized Eyewitness Top 10 guide to Munich as my guidebook of choice.
+On my visit to Munich just before Christmas I used the pocket sized DK Eyewitness Top 10 Munich guide as my guidebook of choice.

 I often take short breaks in Europe of just a weekend in one city and I’ve found the Eyewitness Top 10 travel guidebook series from Dorling Kindersley ideal in highlighting the best things to see on a short trip, while still giving some depth on a wide range of sites that might interest visitors.

 There’s also a handy fold-out map in the back that also covers the transport system, although I find I’m increasingly that I have to squint to read the small print on guidebook maps.
-My Mother jokes that as every year goes by the books are publishing in smaller and smaller font – they must think that all travellers are twenty-something backbackers with eyes that aren’t yet worn out by too much blogging!
+I often find that books are publishing in smaller and smaller font and I’d prefer to be able to read a map without having to dig out my reading glasses every time.

 Top 10 things to see in Munich